 - The ability to invite, change permissions of, and remove contributors from their own network/organisation.

-- Having automatic access to plans created from their network templates.
+- Having automatic access to certain plans created from their network templates.

 For more information on network subscriptions and access, see Contributors and permissions in teacher portfolios.